Peter-Vought/Django_Made_Easy_deployment/README.md

   WantedBy=multi-user.target
   ```

-  The <i>[Unit]</i> section is used to specify metadata and dependencies.
+  The *[Unit]* section is used to specify metadata and dependencies.
 It contains a description
-  of our service and tells the <i>init</i> system to start this after the networking target has been
+  of our service and tells the *init* system to start this after the networking target has been
   reached.
 Because our service relies on the socket from the socket file, we need to include a
-  <i>Requires</i> directive to indicate that relationship:
+  *Requires* directive to indicate that relationship:

-  In the <i>[Service]</i> part, we specify the user and group that we want the process to run under.
+  In the *[Service]* part, we specify the user and group that we want the process to run under.
-  We give our <i>finesaucesadmin</i> ownership of the process since it owns all of the relevant
+  We give our *finesaucesadmin* ownership of the process since it owns all of the relevant
   files.
-We’ll give group ownership to the <i>www-data</i> group so that Nginx can communicate
+We’ll give group ownership to the *www-data* group so that Nginx can communicate
   easily with Gunicorn.
 We’ll then map out the working directory and specify the command
   to use to start the service.
 In this case, we’ll have to specify the full path to the Gunicorn
   executable, which is installed within our virtual environment.
 We will bind the process to